In these questions and answers we assume that the procurement is regulated by the Public Contracts Regulations 2006.

 Can we abandon a procurement following receipt of bids?

-Yes, provided that you respect Regulation 32(11) of the Public Contracts Regulations 2006 which provides that a contracting authority shall, as soon as possible after the decision has been made, inform any bidder which submitted an offer of its decision to abandon or to recommence a contract award procedure in respect of which a contract notice has been published.
+Yes, provided that you respect Regulation 32(11) of the Public Contracts Regulations 2006 which provides that a contracting authority shall, as soon as possible after the decision has been made, inform any bidder that submitted an offer of its decision to abandon or to recommence a contract award procedure in respect of which a contract notice has been published.
 It is good practice to make it clear in procurement documents that the contracting authority reserves the right not to award any contracts as a result of the procurement process, and that the contracting authority will not be liable for any of the bidders' costs in submitting a bid.

 Can we award different bidders different lots?